desmosinc/policies/third-party-services.md

 We only share your data with trusted partners.
 We will never sell your data third parties.
 These partners help us improve our product, for example by providing customer service support, hosting, analytics, and automated testing.

-Here is the list of 3rd party services that we might share your information with, as of April 25, 2017:
+Here is the list of 3rd party services that we might share your information with, as of June 20, 2020:

 - **[Amazon Web Services](https://aws.amazon.com)**: We use AWS for server hosting (EC2), Data Storage (S3), Transactional Email (SES), Content Delivery (CloudFront), and a number of internal services for managing our operations.
 - **[BugSnag](https://www.bugsnag.com)**: BugSnag provides error reporting for detecting server-side and client-side code errors.